Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism: Related Works

 To avoid broadcasting messages, recent works try to design more intelligent communication mechanisms.
 CTDE paradigms are also imported to implement decentralized communication.
 Some works are based on QMIX \cite{rashid_qmix_2018}: VBC \cite{zhang_efficient_2019} proposes a request-reply mechanism and a variance-based regularizer to eliminate the noisy components in messages.
-NDQ \cite{wang_learning_2020} learns nearly decomposable value functions with communication.
 TMC \cite{zhang_succinct_2020} maximizes the mutual information between the decentralized Q functions and the communication messages while minimizing the entropy of messages between agents.
 MAIC \cite{yuan_multi-agent_2022} allows each agent to learn to generate incentive messages by modeling every teammate and bias other agents' value functions directly.
 Some are based on another CTDE framework MADDPG \cite{lowe_multi-agent_2020}: TarMAC \cite{das_tarmac_2019} proposes a targeted communication behavior via a signature-based soft attention mechanism.
 Besides the message, the sender broadcasts a key used by the receivers to gauge the message's relevance.
-DAACMP \cite{mao_learning_2020} adds a double attention mechanism in the actor and critic network respectively to select and process the important messages.
 I2C \cite{ding_learning_2020} learns a prior net via causal inference for peer-to-peer communication.
 The influence of one agent on another is inferred via the joint action-value function and quantified to label the necessity of peer-to-peer communication.
 Nevertheless, the methods above need to model every other agent in the environment to achieve individual communication, which is not scalable and practical.

-To the best of our knowledge, none of the existing MARL communication methods considers the scalability of the communication mechanism and the forwarding protocol inspired by email.
+To the best of our knowledge, none of the existing MARL communication methods considers the communication scalability and the forwarding protocol inspired by email.